This article contains affiliate links. If you use these links to buy something, we may earn commission.

 Without these basic tech skills, you won’t be able to do the day-to-day tasks required of an accountant.
 Most companies are willing to train you on their specific accounting software, but you’ll need to have a general understanding of how to operate a computer and other devices.

 These are some key skills for an accountant that should be considered before going into the profession.
-Employers often look for these top skills, making them important to understand and hone in.
+Employers often look for these top skills, making them important to understand and hone in, on top of an accounting degree from a credible school.

 This article is an update of an earlier version published on 30 July 2018.